 Call for Abstract

-13th International Conference on Surgery and Anesthesia, will be organized around the theme “Accelerating next generation research in Surgery and Anesthesia”
+13th International Conference on Surgery and Anesthesia, will be organized around the theme “Latest Researches in the field of Anesthesia and Surgery”

-Surgery Asia Pacific 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Surgery Asia Pacific 2019
+SURGERY ASIA PACIFIC 2021 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in SURGERY ASIA PACIFIC 2021

 Submit your abstract to any of the mentioned tracks.